Great sex involves exquisite pacing

 In sex, the shifting interplay of pacing, pressure, intensity, zeal, inviting, coaxing, teasing, responding, meeting, gratifying, pausing, etc., can allow the enjoyment of the game to continue indefinitely.

-One thread running through all of it to take notice of, one particular nuance: pleasure that cultivates desire instead of ending it.
+One thread running through all of it to take notice of, one particular nuance: pleasurable touch that cultivates desire instead of extinguishing it.